julzaza/wildwitchherbs/_posts/2025-12-10-witchy-plants-bedroom.md

 No. Most dream-protection plants were used at the household level by mothers, shepherds, midwives, and monks.
 Witchcraft emerged later as a label applied to older domestic traditions.

 ### **Why were dreams considered dangerous or important in old European belief?**
 Many traditions believed the soul wandered during sleep.
-This made the dreamer vulnerable to spirits, envy, or intrusion — which is why protection mattered as much as vision.
+This made the dreamer vulnerable to spirits, envy, or intrusion, which is why protection mattered as much as vision.

 ### **Were juniper and other evergreens really burned indoors?**
 Yes, especially in cold regions.
 Small-scale smoke cleansing with juniper or pine was common after nightmares, illness, or fearful dreams, particularly in winter.